umbraco/UmbracoDocs/Documentation/Reference/Querying/uQuery/index.md

 ### GetNodesByXPath(string)
 Returns: `IEnumerable<Node>`

-Get node collection from an XPath expression (uses Umbraco Xml) can use use $ancestorOrSelf to use the currentNode if published else it'll use the nearest published parent ($currentPage will be depreciated) - the XPath expression is compiled and cached
+Get node collection from an XPath expression (uses the Umbraco Xml cache) can use use $ancestorOrSelf to use the currentNode if published else it'll use the nearest published parent.
+On first use the XPath expression is compiled and then cached.

+`IEnumerable<Node> nodes = uQuery.GetNodesByXPath("\\*[@isDoc]");`

 ### GetNodesByName(string)